Microsoft AI ‘Distills’ Knowledge with New NLP Approach

 The GLUE benchmark consists of nine natural language understanding tasks, including question answering, sentiment analysis, text similarity and textual entailment.
 Textual entailment refers to the logical exercise of discerning whether one sentence can be inferred from another.

 The MT-DNN algorithm was released in January and updated in April.
-Combined with Google’s (NASDAQ: NVDA) language representation model called BERT (Bidirectional Encoder Representations from Transformers), the researchers claimed their distilled model outperformed BERT and the previous state-of-the-art model on a benchmark leaderboard.
+Combined with Google’s language representation model called BERT (Bidirectional Encoder Representations from Transformers), the researchers claimed their distilled model outperformed BERT and the previous state-of-the-art model on a benchmark leaderboard.

 The Microsoft team said they trained a collection of different MT-DNNs serving as a “teacher,” then trained a single algorithm as a “student.”
 The multi-task learning technique was used to distill knowledge from the ensemble teachers, they reported.